gruepr/gruepr/README.md

 	This software incorporates code from the open source Qt libraries, using version 5.12.1.
 These can be freely downloaded from < http://qt.io/download >.

-	Icons were created by or modified from < https://icons8.com >.
-These icons have been made available under a creative commons license.
+        Icons were originally created by Icons8 < https://icons8.com >.
+These icons have been made available under the creative commons license: Attribution-NoDerivs 3.0 Unported (CC BY-ND 3.0).

+        An embedded font is used: Oxygen Mono, Copyright (C) 2012, Vernon Adams (vern@newtypography.co.uk), released under the SIL OPEN FONT LICENSE Version 1.1.